Armenia in the Eurovision Song Contest 2018: Semi-finals

+Malta: Gordon Bonello (Show producer, creative director); Denmark: Molly Plank (Executive producer); Iceland: Felix Bergsson [is] (TV and radio presenter); Czech Republic: Jan Bors (TV producer); Belarus: Olga Salamakha (TV producer); Georgia: Natia Mshvenieradze (International projects manager);

 Final

 The final took place on 25 February 2018.
 The ten entries that qualified from the preceding two semi-finals competed and the winner, "Qami" performed by Sevak Khanagyan, was selected by the 50/50 combination of votes from a nine-member international jury and a public vote.
 In addition to the performances of the competing entries, the interval act featured Armenian 2017 Eurovision entrant Artsvik with "Fly with Me" and "No Fear".